 Note: The black king cannot escape to the g7-square, because white’s bishop on a1 has it covered.

-In most situations the pawn shield really does a great job to protect the king, but you should know the potential back rank weakness.
-One way to deal with this weakness is to play a move known as creating “luft” (German word for “air”), a chess term which means you open an escape square for your king, usually by advancing the g-or-h-pawn one square.
+In most situations, the pawn shield really does a great job to protect the king, but you should know the potential back-rank weakness.
+One way to deal with this weakness is to play a move known as creating “luft” (the German word for “air”), a chess term that means you open an escape square for your king, usually by advancing the g-or-h-pawn one square.

 Black plays 1… h7.

-This move creates an escape square for black’s king and prevents the possible Back Rank Mate.
+This move creates an escape square for the black king and prevents the possible Back Rank Mate.